About Jen Kirby, Portraitist

 While I do my best to meet deadlines I will not guarantee them.
 This is the reason that I do not require a deposit.
 Once the portrait is approved, I hold the artwork until the money is paid.

-I deliver the portrait in a clear plastic portfolio sleeve that allows the painting or drawing to be seen and handled safely.
+I deliver the portrait (except those on canvas) in a clear plastic portfolio sleeve that allows the painting or drawing to be seen and handled safely.

 Prints can be produced for other family members for a small fee to cover printing costs.